Wednesday, October 25, 2023

 Jish is also called Gush Halav and is the city known in Josephus as Gischala/Giscala.
 John of Gischala was a native of this city who became a prominent leader among the Zealots during the Jewish Revolt that started in 66 AD and was taken prisoner by Titus after his victory in 70 AD.

-I have been wondering now if some of the Old Testament prophecies about Dan that have lead to many Pre-Millennial Futurist thinking the Antichrist will be a Danite were perhaps actually fulfilled by John of Gischala?
+I have been wondering now if some of the Old Testament prophecies about Dan that have lead to many Pre-Millennial Futurists thinking the "Antichrist" will be a Danite were perhaps actually fulfilled by John of Gischala?

 Monday, October 23, 2023